Understanding Evaluations for Civil Matters

-Civil forensic evaluations involve the application of psychological expertise to legal questions that arise in non-criminal matters.
-These evaluations often focus on an individual’s ability to make informed decisions, manage their affairs, or live independently.
-Common referral questions may include decision-making capacity, financial competence, testamentary capacity, or the need for guardianship or conservatorship.
+Civil court evaluations involve the application of psychological expertise to legal questions that arise in non-criminal matters.
+These evaluations often focus on an individual’s ability to make informed decisions, manage their affairs, live independently, or meet the demands of a work environment.
+Common referral questions may address decision-making capacity, financial competence, testamentary capacity, need for guardianship or conservatorship, or psychological disability in the context of workplace accommodations or benefits.
 These evaluations are distinct from therapy or diagnostic assessments; they are structured to provide objective, legally relevant information to assist with decision-making by courts, attorneys, or healthcare providers.

 Who Refers and Why:

-Civil forensic evaluations are typically requested by attorneys, medical providers, social workers, or family members when there are concerns about an individual’s cognitive, emotional, or decision-making capacity in a legal context.
-These evaluations can help clarify whether a person is able to manage financial affairs, make informed medical decisions, or understand the implications of legal documents such as a will or power of attorney.
+Civil court evaluations are often requested by attorneys, healthcare providers, social workers, or family members when there are concerns about a person’s cognitive abilities, emotional functioning, or decision-making capacity in a legal or occupational context.
+These assessments can help determine whether someone is capable of managing finances, making informed medical decisions, or understanding important legal documents such as a will or power of attorney.

 What to Expect:

-When appropriate, records such as medical documentation, employment files, or legal case materials may be reviewed to provide additional context.
-Input from family members or other professionals can also be included when it helps answer the referral question.
-After all the necessary information is gathered, a written report is prepared that explains the findings in a clear and thoughtful way.
-The report is designed to be clear, respectful, and useful to everyone involved — from attorneys and judges to the individual being evaluated.
+When helpful, additional information such as medical records, employment documentation, or legal materials may be reviewed to provide a more complete picture.
+In some situations, input from family members or other professionals may also be included if it helps answer the referral question.
+Once all the information is gathered, a detailed report is written that explains the findings clearly and respectfully.
+The report is designed to support informed decision-making by attorneys, judges, healthcare providers, or others involved in your case — while also honoring your experiences and perspective.